jetstack/tarmak/docs/getting-started.rst

  in this step, a Provider and an Environment is configured.

 Simply run ``tarmak init`` to initialise configuration for the first time.
-This wil set-up a Provider (AWS) and an Enviroment.
+This will set-up a Provider (AWS) and an Environment.
 You will be prompted for the necessary configuration.

 .. note::